Australian Rural Leadership Program

 Discovery and awareness session

 Increase your self-awareness and how you impact others.
-The program will mostly take place in an isolated location.
-You’ll be challenged on an individual and group level and, as part of this, will receive time for reflection and connection to Country and Traditional Custodians.
+The program will mostly take place in an isolated location where you’ll be challenged on an individual and group level.
+As part of this, you will receive time for reflection and connection to Country and Traditional Custodians.

 Connection and mobilisation session